-A bias incident is an act or behavior motivated by the offender’s bias against another’s identity which may include, but is not limited to, race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, immigration status, age, disability, genetic information or covered veteran status.
-Bias occurs whether the act is intentional or unintentional, may be directed toward an individual or group and may by initiated by an individual or group.
+A bias incident is an act or behavior motivated by the offender’s bias against another’s identity which may include but is not limited to, race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, immigration status, age, disability, genetic information or covered veteran status.
+Bias occurs whether the act is intentional or unintentional, may be directed toward an individual or group and may be initiated by an individual or group.
 Bias may contribute to creating an unsafe or unwelcoming environment.

 Campus Community Response Team Mission

-The Response Team will:
+The CCRT will:

 Reporting a Bias

 Reports can be submitted online and will be received by the Chief Inclusion Officer.